DEFRA/software-development-standards/docs/guides/local_development_patterns.md

 The application needs different hostnames depending on where it runs.
 On the host it talks to `localhost`.
 Inside a container it talks to the compose service name.

 Handle that with two layers rather than two files.
-Developer values live in `.env` and are read when the application runs on the host.
-The compose `environment:` block overrides the host-specific values when the application runs in a container.
+A single `.env` holds every developer-supplied value.
+When the application runs on the host, the runtime loads that file directly.
+When it runs in a container, compose loads the same file through `env_file:`, then the `environment:` block overrides only the values that have to differ, which in practice is little more than hostnames and ports.

+That way there is one place to set a value, wherever the application ends up running.
+The [Docker guidance](docker_guidance.md) covers the compose syntax and precedence rules.

 Commit a `.env.example` with safe defaults and never commit `.env`.